Employability Operating System

 - All day team isolation

-Students whose weekly percentage of behavioral expectations is at or below 94% within a one-week period (Monday-Friday) will be given one of the following consequences:
+Students who earn more than 8 infractions within a one-week period (Monday-Friday) will be given one of the following consequences:

 - 1 ½ hour detention